 Programme of works

 Metrum are actively involved in the construction programme of works.
 The contract programme includes a comprehensive project description and the correct definition of a ‘completed project’ averting the clients’ risk of inheriting a building that is not substantially complete or suitable for occupation.
-We ensure the inclusion of an adequate amount of float to allow for inclement weather and unforeseen delays as well as dates for sufficient time to snag and prepare lists for practical completion.
-A certain amount of additional float is normally recommended to mitigate any other unexpected delays to ensure that these do not impact on the final handover date.
+We ensure the inclusion of an adequate amount of float to allow for inclement weather and unforeseen delays, as well as dates for sufficient time to snag and prepare lists for practical completion.
+We recommend a certain amount of additional float to mitigate any unexpected delays and to ensure that these do not impact on the final handover date.

 Successful delivery on highly technical projects requires adequate and successful commissioning.
 This is fundamental in meeting the project handover date.
 Metrum ensures that the contractor supplies suitable mechanical, electrical, plumbing and electronic services consultants to manage, co-ordinate, install and commission the technical systems.